 Please allow 48 hours before your news item or event is posted.
 Be sure to plan ahead for potential questions.
 It is recommended that you submit your information three to five days before your desired posting date so that questions may be addressed, or in case of a rare technological difficulty.

 Please also be mindful of any breaks in the University schedule, e.g., holidays and major campus events, when submitting information.
 If your information needs to be posted during one of these breaks, please submit it seven to 10 days in advance.

 In order to ensure that each posting is correct, each submission is checked by the Inside JCU Team during regular University business hours.
 Submissions are not checked on weekends.
 If you have an event or posting that needs to go up on a Monday, we recommend submitting the information the Thursday before.

-To be fair to all news submitters, Inside JCU generally does not run particular items multiple times without special circumstance and prior approval from the Assistant Vice President for Marketing and Communications.
+To be fair to all news submitters, Inside JCU generally does not run particular items multiple times without special circumstance and prior approval from the Executive Director of Marketing and Creative Services.
 If approval is given, the following guidelines will be used:

 It is also recommended that events should not exceed these four guidelines, simply because repeated messages become diluted and readers ignore and disregard them.
 Over time, this will cause users to ignore Inside JCU emails and defeat the purpose.
 If you have an extraordinary announcement or event that you think should be posted more, please contact email@example.com.